BrightChamps Logo

 How to Convert Improper Fractions to Mixed Numbers?

-Step 1: Divide the numerator by the denominator by perform long division.
+Step 1: Divide the numerator by the denominator by performing long division.
+You are asking, "How many times does the bottom number fit completely into the top number?"

 Professor Greenline from BrightChamps